Honors and Awards

 2017 Award Recipients

-- The Agricultural Communicators of Tomorrow club earned several awards at this year's Agricultural Media Summit.
+- The Agricultural Communicators of Tomorrow club earned several awards at the Agricultural Media Summit.
 They were named chapter of the year in the membership, leadership and community categories.
-Topping the list of awards was being named this year's overall outstanding chapter.
+Topping the list of awards was being named the overall outstanding chapter.
 Audrey King is the adviser.

 - Topanga McBride won the 2017 Forrest Bassford Student award from the Livestock Publications Council.
 Three of the four finalists who received travel scholarships to attend the Ag Media Summit this year were from K-State.
 Jill Seiler and Taylor Matheny were the other two K-State finalists.